General Patient Information

 Patient Advice and Liaison Service

-We know that it can be a worrying and confusing time when you or someone you know is unwell.
-If you have concerns about any aspect of your care, or the service you receive, it is best to first speak with a member of staff involved with your care.
+If you’ve concerns about any aspect of your care or the service you receive, it’s best to first speak with a staff member involved with your care.

-If you find that staff cannot help you, or you are not comfortable speaking with them, you can contact the Patient Advice Liaison Service (PALS), a confidential service designed to support patients, relatives and carers, or you can call us on 01603 286286.
+If they can’t help you, or you’d rather not speak to them, you can contact the Patient Advice Liaison Service (PALS), a confidential service designed to support patients, relatives and carers, or call us on 01603 286286.

 Any information concerning your health is strictly confidential and all staff who deal with your medical records must keep them confidential at all times.